 As with climate change, nature can only be saved by addressing the root causes of its decline and time is running out.
 The coming decade to 2030 is our last chance to get on track to co-existing with our planet.
-We can do this by improving governance, changing business practice, adjusting economies and adjusting patterns of consumption, land and resource use to ensure life within, not beyond, the planet’s boundaries.
+We can do this by improving governance, changing business practices, adjusting economies and adjusting patterns of consumption, land and resource use to ensure we live within, not beyond, the planet’s boundaries.

 9 ways the new global deal on nature can deliver

-If nature’s decline is to be both stopped and reversed by 2030, the new Global Biodiversity Framework due to be adopted at COP15 must be effective, ambitious, fair, transformative and mandatory.
+If nature’s decline is to be stopped and then reversed by 2030, the new Global Biodiversity Framework due to be adopted at COP15 must be effective, ambitious, fair, transformative and mandatory.
 That requires: